 The total number of non-attacking rooks that can be placed on $P_3^R(C)$ is then $m_R + n_{clause}$, proving that an instance $C$ is transformed into an independent rook domination problem $(P_3^R(C),m_R+n_{clause})_3^R$.

-If a set of $m_R + n_{clause}$ non-attacking rooks dominating $P_3^R(C)$ exists and since it is not possible to increase the number of rooks in the variable nor in the connection gadgets, there must be $\ell_R(c)+1$ rooks placed on each clause $c$ gadget.
-From Lemma~\ref{lem:clause-gadget-rooks}, it follows that all the corresponding clauses evaluate to \true, meaning $C$ is satisfied. \end{proof}
+If a set of $m_R + n_{clause}$ non-attacking rooks dominating $P_3^R(C)$ exists, and since it is not possible to increase the number of rooks in either the variable or in the connection gadgets, there must be $\ell_R(c)+1$ rooks placed on each clause $c$ gadget.
+From Lemma~\ref{lem:clause-gadget-rooks}, it follows that all the corresponding clauses evaluate to \true, meaning that $C$ is satisfied. \end{proof}

 We can now prove Theorem~\ref{thm:nphard-rooks}. \begin{proof}[Proof of Theorem~\ref{thm:nphard-rooks}] Lemma~\ref{lem:verifP} implies that the problem is in the class NP since verifying a solution can be done in polynomial time.